Skip to main content

 The South (HCMC, Mekong Delta): Operates on a standard tropical climate: intensely hot year-round, divided simply into a Dry Season (Nov-April) and a Wet Monsoon Season (May-Oct).
 Pack layers if you are traversing the whole country!

-Getting around Vietnam is incredibly affordable and part of the adventure.
+Yes, getting around Vietnam is incredibly affordable and represents a major part of the adventure.
 The Reunification Express train line runs the entire length of the country; booking an overnight sleeper cabin is a fantastic, scenic way to travel between coastal cities like Da Nang, Hue, and Nha Trang.
 For inner-city transit, immediately download the Grab app (Southeast Asia's Uber) before you arrive.
 It allows you to hail cheap, fixed-price taxis and motorbike rides, eliminating any need to haggle with local drivers or worry about language barriers.

+To cross the street safely in Vietnam, you must walk slowly and predictably.
 Traffic in major hubs like Hanoi and Ho Chi Minh City looks terrifying to newcomers—a ceaseless river of thousands of motorbikes.
 There are rarely traffic lights.
-The secret to crossing the road safely?
-Walk slowly and predictably.
 Do not run, do not stop abruptly, and do not step backward.
 Step into the street at a steady pace; the motorbike drivers are highly skilled and will fluidly adjust their path to flow right around you like water around a stone.

 Ready to Explore the Dragon's Ascendant Land? ๐Ÿ‡ป๐Ÿ‡ณ